coolbreeze413/qorc-onion-apps/qorc_fpga_breathectrl/README.rst

   help-end:

-To set a GPIO as breathe output with specific period, use :code:`enbreathe IO_PADNUMBER VALUE_TO_SET`
+To set a GPIO as breathe output with specific period, use :code:`enbreathe IO_PADNUMBER PERIOD_MSEC`

-:code:`NOTE: default clock we use here is 12MHz, and values of clock cycles below are calculated according to that.`

-For example, set IO_22 to value 43690(~1 sec inhale, ~1 sec exhale):
+For example, set IO_22 to 2 sec (1 sec inhale, 1 sec exhale):

 ::

-  [1] breathectrl > enbreathe 22 43690
+  [1] breathectrl > enbreathe 22 2000
   io = 22
-  val = 43690
+  val = 2000

 The RED LED should have be breathing with approx 1 sec inhale, and 1 sec exhale period